ZrrSkywalker/Personalize-SAM/README.md

 python persam_f.py --outdir <output filename>
 ```

-After running, the output masks and visualzations will be stored at `<output filename>`.
+After running, the output masks and visualzations will be stored at `outputs/<output filename>`.

 Then, for mIoU evaluation, please run:
 ```bash